essential oils 101

 4) dōTERRA® essential oils are 100% pure essential oil.
 It is important to store them safely out of reach of children.
 Use child proof safety caps for peace of mind (available from dōTERRA®).

-Click on the bottles below for a short video clip on each of the top 12 oils.
-Follow the links in the text for more information on how to use each oil.
+Click each bottle to watch a short video clip on each of the top 12 oils.

 Need help with sleep?